MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-troubleshooting-network.md

 ## Fiddler

 [Fiddler](https://docs.telerik.com/fiddler-everywhere/introduction) is an HTTP debugging proxy that allows for requests and responses passed through it to be logged as-is.
 Capturing the raw requests and responses helps aid in troubleshooting scenarios where the service gets an unexpected request or the client receives an unexpected response.
-To use Fiddler the client library will need to be configured with an HTTP proxy.
-If HTTPS is being used, extra configuration will be needed if the decrypted request and response bodies need to be inspected.
+To use Fiddler, you need to configure the client library with an HTTP proxy.
+If you use HTTPS, you need extra configuration you need to inspect the decrypted request and response bodies.

-### Adding an HTTP proxy
+### Add an HTTP proxy

 To add an HTTP proxy, follow the guidance in the [proxy configuration](java-sdk-proxying.md) documentation.
 Be sure to use the default Fiddler address of `localhost` on port 8888.